jasonterando/S3BufferedUpload/README.md

 This assembly supports the buffered uploading of streams much like the AWS TransferUtility upload methods.
 However, it also supports non-seekable streams (such as the piped output from a console application).

+## Project Status

+Howdy, found out some people were actually using this :)  Per their requests, I've switched the license to MIT, updated things AWS SDK to v4, and added .NET Framework and current .NET Core as targets.

+With all that said, I am no longer "hands-on" with .NET.
+I will every so often peek in on this project and try and keep it up to date, but won't be supporting new features, at least any time soon.
+If you would like to contribute or even take over the project, let me know.

 ## Usage

 There are two mechanisms to use the functionality: